Projects

 FinRegLab is investigating ways to improve credit access for minority-owned companies and other underserved small businesses through the use of non-traditional data sources and mission-based lenders.

-The research project will help evaluate efforts by minority depository institutions, community development financial institutions, and other community-based lenders to explore ways that bank account records and other sources of cash-flow information can be used to scale their lending operations.
-It will also evaluate the predictiveness of different credit attributes using loan performance data from larger fintech lenders.
+The research project is evaluating efforts by minority depository institutions, community development financial institutions, and other community-based lenders to explore ways that bank account records and other sources of cash-flow information can be used to scale their lending operations.
+It is also evaluating the predictiveness of different credit attributes using loan performance data from larger fintech lenders.

 FinRegLab expects the project to be the first in a series of studies focusing on ways that data and technology can improve financial services for small businesses, which create two out of every three net new jobs in the U.S. and can be a critical path for wealth-building among households of color.
-The current project will have three primary components over the next two years:
+The initial project started with a June 2024 landscape report focusing on changes in small business lending markets since the pandemic and has three main components:

 Mission-Based Lenders’ Adoption

 In one workstream, FinRegLab is working with Emmanuel Yimfor of Columbia University to structure studies of pilot programs by minority depository institutions, community development financial institutions, and other smaller lenders to explore the potential to scale their lending to minority business enterprises through use of automated data flows, non-traditional data sources, and partnerships with fintechs.
-FinRegLab will start the workstream with a qualitative report to highlight lessons learned through the pilots and past initiatives.
+FinRegLab published an October 2024 working paper on lessons from data and technology implementation initiatives and broader issues facing mission-based lenders as they expand their small business programs.

 Empirical Research